Sometime in the future, the women of Afghanistan rule.

 A project by Andrew Chiu.

-On a trip to Tiohtià: ke for the 150th anniversary of Expo 67, Sam, a 15-year-old Cameroonian girl traces the steps of her great grandmother who lived there over a hundred years ago.
+Invited to Tiohtià: ke, as a member of her country’s tribal council, Sam, an 18-year-old Cameroonian girl, traces the steps of her great-grandmother who lived in this northern land over a hundred years ago.

 A project by Mylène Augustin & Feven Ghebremariam.